abelsj60/my-site/app/data/clips/forbes-how-to-make-readers-really-want-you.md

 ---
-headline: 'How To Get Readers To Really Want You'
+headline: 'How to Get Readers to Really Want You'
 publication: 'Forbes'
 position: 'Staff reporter'
 ---